 For anyone that's a gardener or even a hobby gardener, the notion that your garden can be violated by pets or other nasty garden thieves is enough to make you think about how you can secure your precious garden assets.
 There is no worse feeling than knowing all your hard work and care toward your garden can fall victim to a pet's or animal's devastation and be all but lost within minutes.
-Another common occurance is when a neighbour enrouches on your land, which can lead to both parties seeking mediation services to resolve boundary issues.
+Another common occurance is when your garden furniture sets fall victim to the harsh weather, making it vital to invest in a durable, weather resistant cover if you have no space in the garage or shed.
 So it's very important to ensure your garden or land is well protected.
 It's almost as frightening as thinking about a thief's invasion into your garden and offloading everything you've grown.
 The solution for these problems might come simply from garden netting.

 Your garden netting can provide a protective shield in your garden against wandering animals, pets that might be a nuisance (perhaps not even your own!) and may not fully detract thieves but will provide an extra layer of security than nothing at all.
 Applied carefully, a garden net will cloak your garden while still allowing plenty of light for growth and proliferation.
 Although most nets are simply staked in and tied off, they are still a much better alternative than doing nothing at all for your garden.